-late 14c., "to sing," from Old French chanter "to sing, celebrate" (12c.), from Latin cantare "to sing," originally frequentative of canere "sing" (which it replaced), from PIE root *kan- "to sing."
+late 14c., "sing," from Old French chanter "to sing, celebrate" (12c.), from Latin cantare "to sing," originally a frequentative of canere "sing" (which it replaced), from PIE root *kan- "to sing."

 The frequentative quality of the word was no longer felt in Latin, and by the time French emerged the word had entirely displaced canere.
-Meaning "to sing as in the church service, in a style between song and recitation" is by 1580s.
+The meaning "sing as in the church service, in a style between song and recitation" is by 1580s.
 Related: Chanted; chanting.

 gwerə-, Proto-Indo-European root meaning "to favor."